palewire/django-calaccess-campaign-browser/docs/index.rst

 django-calaccess-campaign-finance
 =======================
-A simple Django app to build campaign finance data from the cal access database.
-It is reliant on `django-calaccess-parser <https://github.com/california-civic-data-coalition/django-calaccess-parser>`_
+A simple Django app to refine and investigation campaign finance data drawn from the California Secretary of State's CAL-ACCESS database.

 Documentation
 -------------